wazuh/wazuh-documentation/source/user-manual/manager/remote-service.rst

 This will set the manager to listen on IP address to 10.0.0.10.

-When you change any value in the ``ossec.conf`` file, you must restart the service before these changes will take effect.
+When you change any value in the ``manager.conf`` file, you must restart the service before these changes will take effect.

 a.
 For Systemd: